instrumentor-io/instrumentor-io.github.io/docs/instrumentor/how-to/add_tag.md

 ---
 layout: default
-title: Upload a Case
+title: Add tags to Case
 parent: How to?
 Guide
-nav_order: 1
+nav_order: 2
 has_children: false
 ---